Forbidden Dark Matter Annihilations into Standard Model Particles: Vector Mediators

 In addition to gauge interactions, at tree-level the leading interactions are \be - \mathcal{L} \supset y_i \frac{S}{M} \bar L_i H \ell_R + y_E S \bar E_L E_R + {\rm h.c.} \ee As in the previous Section the first operator in Eq.~\eqref{eq:vector} can be generated by integrating out new vector-like leptons $X_{L,R}$ \be -\mathcal{L}_{\rm UV}\supset \lambda_i \bar L_i H X_R + M \overline X_L X_R + \lambda S \overline X_L \ell_{R}+{\rm h.c.} \ee The LHC phenomenology of the new leptons $X$ was discussed in the previous Sections.
 To be consistent with experiment we take $M\gtrsim$~TeV\@.
 The chiral leptons $E_{L, R}$ are pair-produced at colliders through their coupling to hypercharge.
 In the absence of mass mixing with SM leptons they are stable on collider scales, which allows for essentially background-free searches~\cite{Chatrchyan:2013oca, Altmannshofer:2013zba, Aad:2015dha, Khachatryan:2016sfv, CMS:2016ybj, Aaboud:2018kbe, Jager:2018ecz}.
 Currently CMS sets the strongest constraint: $y_E \langle S \rangle \gtrsim 730$~GeV~\cite{CMS:2016ybj}.
 We also assume $\mathcal{O}(1)$ quartics and take also the scalar mass in the same ballpark $m_S \sim$~TeV\@.
 Given their masses, the new leptons $E_{L,R}, X_{L,R}$ and the new scalar $S$ do not appreciably affect the calculation of the relic density.

 From the point of view of DM phenomenology we have a mediator with a vector coupling to the dark sector, just like a dark photon, but a chiral coupling to the SM that involves only right-handed leptons.
-If coupled to muons, the vector mediator, with mass $m_V$, decreases $(g-2)_\mu$~\cite{Lindner:2016bgg, Kowalska:2017iqv}, \be (g-2)_\mu= \frac{\lambda_V^2}{\pi} \int_0^1 dx \frac{\alpha_V^{\mu \ell} Q_1^+ (x)+\alpha_A^{\mu \ell} Q_1^- (x)}{(1-x)(1-\lambda_V^2 x)+\lambda_V^2 x}\, , \ee where $Q^{+}_1=2x(1-x)(x-4)+4\lambda_V^2 x^2(2-x)$, $Q^{-}_1=2x^2(1-x)$, and $\lambda_V=m_\mu/m_V$.
+If coupled to muons, this vector mediator, with mass $m_V$, decreases $(g-2)_\mu$~\cite{Lindner:2016bgg, Kowalska:2017iqv}, \be (g-2)_\mu= \frac{\lambda_V^2}{\pi} \int_0^1 dx \frac{\alpha_V^{\mu \mu} Q_1^+ (x)+\alpha_A^{\mu \mu} Q_1^- (x)}{(1-x)(1-\lambda_V^2 x)+\lambda_V^2 x}=\frac{\lambda_V^2 Q_{\mu_R}^2}{\pi} \int_0^1 dx \frac{2x(1-x)(3x-4)+4\lambda_V x^3}{(1-x)(1-\lambda_V^2 x)+\lambda_V^2 x}, \ee where $Q^{-}_1=2x(1-x)(x-4)+4\lambda_V^2 x^3$, $Q^{+}_1=2x^2(1-x)$, and $\lambda_V=m_\mu/m_V$.
 Therefore in a minimal model it is not possible to ease the tension between the SM prediction and observation.
-If we gauge muon number, a large fraction of the parameter space, in absence of additional contributions, gives a deviation of $5\sigma$ or more with respect to the measured value of $(g-2)_\mu$, as shown in the left panel of Fig.~\ref{fig:vector}.
-We do not ignore this region as additional BSM contributions can in principle ease the tension which in the SM alone is at the $3.8\sigma$ level.
+If right-handed muon number is gauged, a large fraction of the parameter space, in the absence of additional contributions, gives a deviation of $5\sigma$ or more with respect to the measured value of $(g-2)_\mu$, as shown in the left panel of Fig.~\ref{fig:vector} (gray dashed line).
+We do not discard this region as additional BSM contributions can in principle ease the tension which in the SM alone is at the $4.2\sigma$ level.
+We note that a mediator with a vector coupling to the SM gives a positive contribution to $(g-2)_\mu$, similar to the SM photon, easing the tension as for example in~\cite{Krnjaic:2019rsv}, but the axial part of our loop gives a larger negative contribution.